 Bottom Line: The biggest fund for each commodity is often not the best.

-With the rapid rise of commodity-based ETPs it should come as no surprise to see a fair amount of backlash against these investments.
-But for the most part, this backlash is unwarranted and comes from those who simply did not know how to properly use these investments in the first place.
-One of the biggest problems with futures-based ETPs (the majority of commodity exchange traded products) is that investors see their structure as some kind of safety net that isn’t provided by futures contracts.
+With the rapid rise of commodity-based ETPs, it should come as no surprise to see a fair amount of backlash against these investments.
+But for the most part, this backlash is unwarranted and comes from those who simply do not know how to properly use these investments.
+One of the biggest problems with futures-based ETPs (the majority of commodity exchange-traded products) is that investors see their structure as some kind of safety net that isn’t provided by futures contracts.
 This is a false assumption; despite being under a different structure, these funds are specifically meant for active traders and behave like futures contracts.
 One of the best ways to decide if a fund is right for you, at least the first-generation products like UNG and USO, is whether or not you would invest in individual futures.
 If the answer is no, you probably do not belong in the ETF to begin with.

 As the ETF industry has continued develop, there are now a number of next-generation products that have investment methodologies.
-Thought they are currently few in number, there are multiple options that seek to fit into a longer-term portfolio, make sure you always look under the hood for how exposure is allocated and especially look at how the roll process is executed.
+Though they are currently few in number, there are multiple options that seek to fit into a longer-term portfolio.
+Make sure you always look under the hood for how exposure is allocated and especially look at how the roll process is executed.

 Bottom Line: Commodity ETPs do not deserve the bad reputation that follows them.